bazel-contrib/rules_ruby/docs/rules.md

 Builds a Ruby library.

-Suppose you have the following simple Ruby gem:
+Suppose you have the following Ruby gem:

 ```output
 |-- BUILD